Just the Ten of Us

 Just the Ten of Us is an American sitcom starring stand-up comedian Bill Kirchenbauer as Coach Graham Lubbock, a teacher and the head of a large Catholic family with eight children living in Eureka, California.
 The series is a spin-off of Growing Pains, in which Kirchenbauer portrayed the same character on a recurring basis.
 As the series progressed, Coach Lubbock's four eldest daughters, the teenagers Marie (Heather Langenkamp), Cindy (Jamie Luner), Wendy (Brooke Theiss), and Connie (JoAnn Willette), became the primary focus of the show.

-Just the Ten of Us aired on ABC starting with a trial run from April 26 to May 17, 1988.
-After the first four episodes in an abbreviated first season were aired, the show was renewed for two more seasons, eventually ending after 47 episodes on May 4, 1990.
-The show was a part of ABC's early TGIF programming block.
+Just the Ten of Us ran on ABC as a part of ABC's early TGIF programming block, starting with a trial run from April 26 to May 17, 1988.
+After the first four episodes in an abbreviated first season were broadcast, it was renewed for two more seasons and eventually ended thereafter on May 4, 1990.
+47 episodes were produced.

 Synopsis

 The series focuses on Graham Lubbock (Bill Kirchenbauer), a Catholic gym teacher who used to teach at the high school that Growing Pains characters Mike and Carol Seaver (Kirk Cameron and Tracey Gold) had attended on Long Island, and the father of eight children.

 In the pilot episode (which aired on Growing Pains in the spring of 1988), Graham's job is in jeopardy due to district budget cutbacks.
 Mike leads a protest after he learns that Lubbock is trying to support a large family (including yet another baby on the way).
 Despite this, Graham loses his job but soon receives an offer at St. Augustine's Academy, an all-boys private Catholic school in Eureka, California.
-Graham and his pregnant wife Elizabeth promptly move their family to California.
+Graham and his pregnant wife Elizabeth (Deborah Harmon) promptly move their family to California.

 By special arrangement, the older children — four teenage girls — were allowed to attend St. Augustine's, much to the chagrin of the school's administration (and, of course, the delight of the male students).
 They were: